-- Hair is to be neat and off the collar (hair should be one natural color). - All students should have their hair neat and trim. - Long hair and braided hair shall be pinned up. - Mustaches and beards should be neat and well-maintained. - Nail polish will not be allowed in the clinical setting. - Nails should be trimmed to the tip of the fingers. - For hygiene reasons, artificial nails (including silk-wrapped nails) are not allowed in the health care settings. - Men without well-established beards and/or mustaches are expected to shave before reporting to the clinical unit.
-Men with beards and/or mustaches are expected to keep them neatly trimmed to a length which can be fitted under an N-95 mask.
+- Hair should be a single, natural color. - All students should have their hair neat and trim and off the collar. - Long hair and braided hair must be pinned up. - False eyelashes are not permitted in the clinical setting. - Mustaches and beards should be neat and well-maintained. - Men without well-established beards and/or mustaches are expected to shave before reporting to the clinical unit.
+Men with beards and/or mustaches are expected to keep them neatly trimmed to a length that can be fitted under an N-95 mask. - Nail polish is not permitted in the clinical setting. - Nails should be trimmed to the tip of the fingers. - For hygiene reasons, artificial nails (including gel, acrylic, and silk-wrapped nails) are not allowed in the health care settings.